 Sturgeon reiterated her feelings on this issue during First Minister’s Questions when Labour MSP Anas Sarwar asked if she would join in condemning Trump’s latest inflammatory move.
 After pointing out that she had already done so, Sturgeon reiterated that she felt the decision was “reckless and wrong”, again citing the concerns of occupied Palestinians.

-Elsewhere within the SNP, Nadia El-Nakla, convenor of the SNP Friends of Israel group, stated: "This a provocative and dangerous act from the US president which is designed to fan the flame of division rather than create peace."
+Elsewhere within the SNP, Nadia El-Nakla, convenor of the SNP Friends of Palestine group, stated: "This a provocative and dangerous act from the US president which is designed to fan the flame of division rather than create peace."

 “We call on the Scottish and UK Governments to exert whatever pressure and influence they have on the US to reconsider.”
 SNP Friends of Palestine convenor Nadia El-BNakla